PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 ### _Implement baseline controller_

 Use traditional control methods combined with computer vision to create a controller for a simulated robotic arm to enable it to perform a pick and place task.
+(ILO 4.1)
 The arm needs to:
 - Locate objects in its workspace
 - Classify the objects
+- Pick up the object
 - Place the objects in a specific area based on the classification

 ### _Investigate the feasibility of the application of reinforcement learning to the pick and place task_
+Use reinforment learning to develop a controller for a simulated robotic arm to enable it to perform a pick and place task (ILO 4.2).
 Create and compare different reinforcement learning controllers using different:
-- models
+- Models (e.g. DQN, A2C, PPO, etc.)
-- action spaces
+- Action spaces (e.g. discrete, continuous, etc.)
-- observation spaces
+- Observation spaces (e.g. image, vector, etc.)
-- hyperpameters
+- Hyperpameters
-- reward fucntions
+- Reward fucntions

+You will also need to compare these controllers to the baseline controller, and determine which controller is the most suitable for the pick and place task.

 ### Cognition
 Complete the cognition task by using cognitive theory and cognitive models to **conceptualize**, build (implemented in the 'Computer Vision' task & 'Robotics and Reinforcement Learning' task) and **improve on** the application.